How Much Is Pet Insurance in New York?

 Coverage level

-Your chosen deductible, annual limit and reimbursement rate the biggest impact on pet insurance costs in New York.
-Our baseline accident-only rates average $378 to $697 annually, while comprehensive accident and illness coverage ranges from $597 to $1,178 annually for standard parameters.
+Your chosen deductible, annual limit and reimbursement rate have the biggest impact on pet insurance costs in New York.
+Our baseline accident-only rates average $378 to $697 annually, while comprehensive accident and illness coverage ranges from $597 to $1,178 annually with the same policy terms.

 dog3 icon